 Companhia Portugueza do Chá

-I found myself caught in a whirlwind of recommendations that started at Polo Cultural Gaivotas in a neighborhood of Lisbon that’s not really a neighborhood, but a cluster of three small streets between Bairro Alto and Santos.
-This string of tips that always started with the question “have you been to?” eventually led me to Companhia Portugueza do Chá (and to include “the triangle” in an article for Lonely Planet called “10 of the world’s coolest neighbourhoods to visit right now“).
+That year, I found myself caught in a whirlwind of recommendations that started at Polo Cultural Gaivotas, in a neighborhood of Lisbon that’s not really a neighborhood, but a cluster of three small streets between Bairro Alto and Santos.

-Although the shop specializes in selling tea (and it is a rare sight in a city where people clearly prefer coffee), even if you’re not a fan of the drink the decor alone is worth the visit.
-And then, if you’re curious enough to ask questions, you hear the story of the shop, how it came to be and how the owner (and master tea sommelier) crafts his own customized tea blends with ingredients from Portuguese (usually small) producers.
+If you’re curious enough to ask questions, you hear the story of the shop, how it came to be, and how the owner (and master tea sommelier) crafts his customized tea blends with ingredients from Portuguese producers.

 Rua do Poço dos Negros 105